-The reason for referral information in MyHealthDirect was a free response text box.
-These data were categorized based on organ system and then further subcategorized into common diagnoses.
+free response text box.
+This data was categorized based on organ system and then further subcategorized into common diagnoses.
 Data entries with no diagnosis, insufficient information to infer a diagnosis, and dental complaints were excluded from the analysis.
 The data set was analyzed with binary logistic regressions using SPSS (IBM Corp.
 Released 2016.
 IBM SPSS Statistics for Windows, Version 24.0.
 Armonk, NY: IBM Corp).
 When performing the binary logistic regressions, a comparison group was chosen for each category based on which group was hypothesized to have the highest show rate from our literature review and personal knowledge of the EDCC program patterns.
 The age category was grouped into age brackets to reflect cohorts for young adults, middle-aged adults, and older adults.